Rogers Forum: History

 On September 25, 2006, Abbotsford council voted unanimously to hold a referendum asking voters to borrow $85 million to fund three community projects, including a new entertainment and sports centre.
 The arena was approved by Abbotsford voters on November 25, 2006, with a 54.8% majority.

 With the loss of the Heat, Abbotsford Centre announced it would start a recreational ice hockey league to help fill open dates left at the arena.
 Each team in the Abbotsford Centre Hockey League is to play 20 games per team during the 2014-15 hockey season.

 On May 2, 2018, the Canadian Elite Basketball League announced that the Fraser Valley Bandits would be coming to the Abbotsford Centre in 2019, with the basketball season to be from May to August.
 The team moved to the Langley Events Centre for the 2022 season.

 On May 6, 2021, the Vancouver Canucks were approved to relocate their AHL affiliate to the Abbotsford Centre for the 2021–22 season, where the team became the Abbotsford Canucks.

 During 2023, the Abbotsford Centre had arena renovations, including a redesigned videoboard and new fascia ribbon board display, which in comparison to the previous equipment in place since the Abbotsford Centre opened in 2009, are slightly larger.
 Amenities and new arena seats were also installed within the arena's seating.
 The brand new videoboard debuted in the AHL for the first time when the Abbotsford Canucks played the Calgary Wranglers at the very same building in Abbotsford, on the 20th of October, losing 3-2.

+The arena was renamed Rogers Forum on November 13, 2025.